-We saw evidence that all staff using FFP33 masks have been fit tested to ensure the mask fit properly and will offer adequate protection.
+We saw evidence that all staff using FFP3 masks have been fit tested to ensure the masks fit properly and will offer adequate protection.
+We were informed that three staff members are trained to fit test FFP3 masks.

-It was confirmed that all staff have received a detailed COVID-19 risk assessment4 to assess the personal risks of continuing to carry out their role during the COVID-19 pandemic.
+It was confirmed that all staff have received a detailed COVID-19 risk assessment to assess